novix-sa/cubepy/docs/index.md

 so that the result can be visualized as:
 ![Sales](https://drive.google.com/open?id=1liAA60Qs972OTNxOFWQohm3muZCr6oVm)

-The main goal is providing operations and functions for
+The main goal is providing mathematical operations and functions for easy computing array calculations, leaving to the engine the tasks of realizing array dimensions, aligning them for operating and broadcasting the operations on

 The goal is to provide a complete set of opepandas-like and pandas-compatible toolkit for analytics on multi-dimensional arrays, rather than the tabular data for which pandas excels.
 Our approach adopts the  [Common Data Model](http://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM)  for self- describing scientific data in widespread use in the Earth sciences:`xarray.Dataset`  is an in-memory representation of a netCDF file.library intended for opera